authzforce/server/README.md

 ## Install

-Every release is distributed as follows:
+Every release is packaged in various types of distribution and the installation depends on the distribution type:

--   Ubuntu/Debian package (recommended option): `.deb`;
+-   Ubuntu/Debian package (recommended option): `.deb`.
+Use your usual Ubuntu/Debian APT to install the package;
--   Other Linux distributions: `.tar.gz`;
+-   Other Linux distributions: `.tar.gz` for any Linux distribution.
+More info in the [documentation](#documentation);
--   Docker image.
+-   Docker image, installed/deployed with the usual docker container commands.

 For download links, please go to the specific
 [release page](https://github.com/authzforce/server/releases).

+Once you downloaded the distribution of your preference, check the [documentation](#documentation) for more information.

 ## Documentation